Coronavirus: Caf postpones Champions League final indefinitely | Goal.com

 “At the request of Egyptian authorities, the final is now postponed.
 Official discussions are underway to find a new and suitable date.
 Stakeholders are working in good faith and consultations are ongoing.”

-Several leagues across Africa were placed on a hiatus following the outbreak of the coronavirus pandemic which claimed several lives as well as stopped several activities worldwide.
+Several leagues across Africa were placed on a hiatus following the outbreak of the coronavirus pandemic which claimed several lives as well as stopped outdoor activities worldwide.

 Achraf Bencharki scored the only goal that gave Zamalek a 1-0 victory over Raja Casablanca in the first leg of their Caf Champions League semi-final fixture on October 18.